Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Results of the individual hosts

 In Fig. \ref{fig:050826_Hafits} we fit H$\alpha$ to three different regions in the host and in the integrated spectrum of the entire galaxy.
-The H$\alpha$ line is broad at the center of the galaxy, asymmetric in the South dominated by the bluer component and clearly double-peaked in the northern part at the position of the GRB, which also apparent in individual spaxels (hence it is not an artefact).
-This behavior explains the strange-looking velocity field, which is due to the shifting distribution of the double component across the host, much like in the host of GRB 020903.
+The H$\alpha$ line is broad at the center of the galaxy, asymmetric in the South dominated by the bluer component and clearly double-peaked in the northern part at the position of the GRB, which is also apparent in individual spaxels (hence it is not an artifact).
+This behavior explains the strange-looking velocity field, which is due to the shifting distribution of the double component across the host, similar to the host of GRB 020903.

-We first fit the line with a double Gaussian component with a velocity difference of $\delta$v$\,=\,$60 km\,s$^{-1}$ and FWHM of 42--56 km\,s$^{-1}$ for both components.
-However, there is clear excess emission in both the blue and red wing in all three regions, for which we include a third, broad component with a FWHM of 180 km\,s$^{-1}$.
-A fit to this excess emission with a single broad component might not be optimal, alternatively, two narrower components could be fitted in the blue and red wings as we did for the host of GRB\,030329.
-The lack of S/N prevents a detailed analysis on the fit.
+We first fit the line with a double Gaussian component with a velocity difference of $\delta$v$\,=\,$60 km\,s$^{-1}$ and $\sigma$ of 6--17 km\,s$^{-1}$ for both components.
+There is clear excess emission in both wings, hence we include a third, broad, component with a $\sigma$ of 75 km\,s$^{-1}$.
+A fit to this component with a single Gaussian might not be optimal, alternatively, two narrower components could be fitted in the blue and red wings as we did for the host of GRB\,030329.
 The centroid of the different components basically does not change, only their relative contributions.
 The broad component is present everywhere at a similar relative strength compared to the double narrow component.
-Interestingly, in the combined spectrum of the host, the broad component is less evident and the spectra could be equally well fit with a double component with a slightly higher $\sigma$ than the narrow components in the triple component fit, underlining the importance of spatially resolved spectroscopy (see also Sect. \ref{sect:resolved}).
+In the combined spectrum of the host, the broad component is less evident and the spectra could be equally well fit with a double component with a slightly higher $\sigma$ than the narrow components in the triple component fit, underlining the importance of spatially resolved spectroscopy (see also Sect. \ref{sect:resolved}).